 How to grow and trim a beard

-Manly, primal and grittily authentic, it’s easy to see why hipster beards dominate today’s facial hair fashions.
+Primal and grittily authentic, it’s easy to see why hipster beards dominate today’s facial hair fashions.
 Reminiscent of tough New England woodsmen and refined Victorian gents, stylish guys from Brooklyn to Berlin have rejected baby-faced conformity in favor of full beards, moustaches and chiseled goatees.
-These old world shapes and styles revive a sense of vintage masculinity that is simultaneously commanding, distinctive and sophisticated.
+These old-world shapes and styles revive a sense of vintage masculinity that is simultaneously commanding, distinctive and sophisticated.

 Now you’ve decided to grow a beard, you’ll soon discover it demands care and commitment above and beyond simply disposing of your razor.
 Here are some tips on how to survive the process.

 Tip 1: Choose a bearded role model

 To help overcome any doubts you may have of ever reaching full-bearded nirvana, it helps to picture your own bearded guru.
 A reminder of why you originally started growing a beard, your role model will give you the strength to continue even during the darkest hours of doubt and despair.

 Tip 2: Move away from that razor.

 For most men, becoming a proud beard owner takes between four and six weeks.
 It’s a lengthy process requiring the utmost perseverance and dedication.
 It’s important to hold this thought and leave your shaver alone no matter what.
 Shaving does not make a beard grow thicker or stronger, it simply extends the growth phase, spoiling all your efforts to date.